 Nine Inch Nails

-Nine Inch Nails (1988-present) is a Gothic band from Cleveland, Ohio, USA.
+Nine Inch Nails (1988-present): a Industrial Metal band from Cleveland, Ohio, USA.

 riginally the concept that would become Nine Inch Nails was a solo project of classically trained Pennsylvanian piano player Michael Trent Reznor.
 While in a studio job in Cleveland as an assistant engineer and janitor in 1987, he played keyboard in a Cleveland band called the Exotic Birds, then managed by John Malm, Jr. Reznor and Malm became friends, and when Reznor left the band to work on music of his own, Malm informally became his manager.
 While working at the studio, he asked the owner, Bart Koster, if he could have studio time for free when it was inactive - he was granted permission, but unable to find fellow musicians who could articulate what he wanted he recorded all instruments himself, resulting in Pretty Hate Machine (1991), an album featuring the darker side of the musical notes.
 The album was completely solo with him performing all parts.
 It was an album of charming synths. and Industrial beats set against despair and pity.
 The single for Head Like A Hole would get heavy rotation on MTV, becoming a minor hit.